Pure metric geometry: introductory lectures: An application

-\begin{thm}{Exercise} Let $\spc{C}$ be a subspace of $\Haus\RR^2$ formed by all compact convex subsets in $\RR^2$.
-Show that perimeter\footnote{If the set degenerates to a line segment of length $\ell$, then its perimeter is defined as $2\cdot \ell$.} and area are continuous on~$\spc{C}$.
-That is, if a sequence of convex compact plane sets $X_n$ converges to $X_\infty$ in the sense of Hausdorff, then
+\begin{thm}{Exercise} Let $\spc{C}$ be the set of all nonempty compact convex subsets in $\RR^2$.
+Show that $\spc{C}$ is a closed subset of $\Haus\RR^2$ and perimeter and area are continuous on~$\spc{C}$.
+(If the set degenerates to a line segment of length $\ell$, then its perimeter is defined as $2\cdot \ell$.)